- To post as a guest, your comment is unpublished.· 4 years agoSame here - box ticked and no horizontal scroll bar

 Step 3: Press the F5 key to run this code.
 And the horizontal and vertical scroll bar will be hidden or shown.

-After free installing Kutools for Excel , you can easily display or hide Horizontal/Vertical Scroll bar in Excel worksheets with its View Options tool.
+You can easily display or hide Horizontal/Vertical Scroll bar in Excel worksheets with the View Options utility of Kutools for Excel.

 2: In View Options dialog box, you need to do as follows: